 FG001 has previously been tested in several preclinical studies.
 The latest study was conducted by a human surgeon, human equipment and human cancer transplanted into mice.
 The study was designed similar to the clinical Phase IIb/III study needed to obtain marketing authorization and it demonstrated FG001 to perform as intended.
 The present equipment in the surgical operating room around the world is compatible and prepared to utilize FG001.

 The first indication for FG001 is glioblastoma but FG001 has potential in several indications.
 Almost all patients with glioblastoma have a cancer expressing uPAR.
-A total of 60,000 patients are diagnosed with glioblastoma annually in the EU and US and approximately 8-12 % of the patients are children.
+A total of 60,000 patients gets high grade glioma and more than 30.000 patients are diagnosed with glioblastoma annually in the EU and US.
+Approximately 8-12 % of the patients are children.
 The prognosis for individuals with glioblastoma is very poor.
 Approximately 50 % of the patients die within 14 months and only 5 % are alive after five years from diagnosis.
 Precise removal of glioblastoma tumors is very difficult due the brain contains vital structures often near the cancer.
 Local reoccurrence of glioblastoma is common and happens in almost 100% of all patients.
 Since uPAR is also extensively expressed in other solid cancers, the Company has the ambition to expand its business to other solid tumors.
-The second priority indication is breast cancer, but in the future also in head and neck cancer, colorectal cancer, pancreatic cancer and lung cancer.
+The second priority indication will be lung or breast cancer, but in the future also in head and neck cancer, colorectal cancer and pancreatic cancer.
 The ultimate prioritization between the different indications will be guided by clinical data when those are available during the development.

 Links to published literature